 The Cubert family is fortunate to live in a lovely little neighborhood within the city limits.
 We can take walks using an actual sidewalk, and appreciate the shade and fall colors from mature, tall trees.
 The grocery store is a mere four blocks away.
 The library and fancy booze shop one block further.

 The mix of homes is fun to take in and makes for a nice mosaic of sorts.
 Some houses were built in the early 1900s but are well-kept.
 Many more sprang up right after World War 2 to house returning veterans’ families.
 And of course, the latest addition: The dreaded pre (and post) Great Recession McMansion (GRMs – pronounce like “germs”.)

-On a recent trot, with the weather now hovering in the 30s (way too early for my tastes), I began to think about what the three things are that keep high-earning Americans from retiring early.
+On a recent trot, with the weather now hovering in the 30s (way too early for my tastes), I began to think about what the three things are that make high-earning Americans not able to retire (much less early).
 Is it as simple as houses, automobiles, and tuition?
 If I were to try to convince a friend or neighbor to retire early, by avoiding extravagance in these three areas, would it more easily resonate?

 There’s an interesting mix of social, instinctual, and ego-driven pressures that seem to tug at all of us to upgrade everything in our lives.
 The president has a knack for this with his wives.
 Ivana didn’t stand a chance, even after she went as far as to go through plastic surgery to keep him happy.